 HPIs are primarily important for financial-stability related purposes and for macroeconomic analyses and forecasting.
-Reports about house price developments in the euro area are regularly provided to the ECB Executive Board and its Governing Council.

 The HPI data are compiled at national level by the National Statistical Institutes.
 NSIs collect data from administrative sources on dwelling transactions and from other sources on real estate.
-Adjustments for differences over time in the characteristics of the transacted dwellings are made according to a common statistical methodology.
+Adjustments for differences over time in the characteristics of the transacted dwellings are made according to a common statistical methodology32.
 Since HPI time series start in most cases in the year 2005 or later, the estimation of back data is considered important for cyclical analyses.
-This however remains a challenge, since the collection of data and the compilation of indicators were typically conducted outside the area of official statistics.
-In 2012, Eurostat created a technical group of experts with the European Commission, the ECB, the BIS and the OECD for identifying, where possible, common sets of country back data as well as compilation practices.
-Due to the scarcity of information about house price changes in past periods and its lack of statistical harmonisation, it has to be accepted that back data are generally of significantly lower statistical quality than HPIs, with additional explanation given in metadata.
+This however remains a challenge, since the collection of data and the compilation of indicators were typically conducted outside the area of official

-&lt;sup>28 Regulation (EU) 2016/792 of the European Parliament and of the Council of 11 May 2016 on harmonised indices of consumer prices and the house price index, and repealing Council Regulation (EC) No 2494/95, OJ L 135, 24.5.2016, p.
+30 Regulation (EU) 2016/792 of the European Parliament and of the Council of 11 May 2016 on harmonised indices of consumer prices and the house price index, and repealing Council Regulation (EC) No 2494/95, OJ L 135, 24.5.2016, p.
 11-38.
-Commission Regulation (EU) No 93/2013 of 1 February 2013 laying down detailed rules for the implementation of

-Council Regulation (EC) No 2494/95 concerning harmonised indices of consumer prices, as regards establishing owneroccupied housing price indices, OJ L 33, 2.2.2013, p.
-14. See the Handbook on Residential Property Prices Indices.
+31 Commission Regulation (EU) No 93/2013 of 1 February 2013 laying down detailed rules for the implementation of Council Regulation (EC) No 2494/95 concerning harmonised indices of consumer prices, as regards establishing owner-occupied housing price indices, OJ L 33, 2.2.2013, p.
+14.